apache/hudi/website/docs/quick-start-guide.md

 >

 :::info
-Since 0.9.0 hudi has support a hudi built-in FileIndex: **HoodieFileIndex** to query hudi table, which supports partition pruning and metatable for query.
-This will help improve query performance.
+Since 0.9.0 Hudi has support for a built-in FileIndex: **HoodieFileIndex** to query Hudi table, which supports partition pruning and metatable for query which helps improve query performance.
 It also supports non-global query path which means users can query the table by the base path without specifing the "*" in the query path.
-This feature has enabled by default for the non-global query path.
+This feature has been enabled by default for the non-global query path.
-For the global query path, hudi uses the old query path.
+For the global query path, Hudi uses the old query path.
 Refer to [Table types and queries](/docs/next/concepts#table-types--queries) for more info on all table types and query types supported.
 :::